lingyingy9447/github-notes/README.md

 ### Repo
 * Repo comes from the word "Repository".
 * It can be also known as a project.
-* Can have multiple files associated with it
+* Can have multiple files associated with it.

 ### Commit
 * Commit is like the word "save".
 You make changes and click "commit changes" to save it.